-- If you want to flavor the tea, you can do the secondary fermentation after dispensing into bottles.
+- If you want to flavor the jun, you can do the secondary fermentation after dispensing into bottles.

-- Add jun to jars.
-Cover and store for 1-3 days (in a cool dark place).
+- Cover and store for 1-3 days (in a cool dark place).
 Note that carbonation may build up, depending on the ingredients you use, so be careful when opening!

 Secondary fermentation and Jun

 The complexity and flavor of the honey by itself in jun make it delicious and interesting after just the primary fermentation.
 However, just like kombucha, you can flavor and ferment a second time, to build up natural carbonation and other flavor profiles.
 Get creative!
 You can use whole fruit, purees, juices, or herbs and spices.
 A rule of thumb when using juice or puree: use 10-20% by volume of juice per volume of jun.
 So, for a 16 ounce bottle, use 1-3 ounces of juice.
 Here are just a few combinations we’ve tried.

 You can craft a simple fly trap to lure vinegar flies away from the good stuff.
 Read more about flies and jun/kombucha here.

 - Mail Order: From a Kombucha specialist.
 I got my original culture from Kombucha Kamp and love it!
 It has made dozens of babies.
 They ship nationwide, too (Disclosure: I am an affiliate for Kombucha Kamp, meaning I get a small percentage of sales made if you click these links and buy from them).

 - Grow your own!
 Some commercial brands (look for the “plain” or unflavored kind) still make it with raw, active cultures.
 Using this as starter liquid, grow a little at a time.